suxuekun/libpyiotcloud/README.md

        A. FT900 MCU device (LWIP-MQTT client)
        B. MQTT device simulators (Python Paho-MQTT and NodeJS)
        C. AMQP device simulator (Python Pika-AMQP)
-    5. Deployment to AWS EC2 as microservices using Docker
+    5. Deployment to AWS EC2 as microservices using Docker, Kubernetes and Jenkins
        - 7 microservices/docker containers [rabbitmq, mongodb, webapp, restapi, nginx, notification, historian]
-       - with Dockerfiles and Docker-compose file
+       - with Dockerfiles, Docker-compose file, Kubernetes files and Jenkinsfile
+       - Kubernetes files tested on Minikube
+       - Jenkinsfile for automated building and testing of docker images
     6. Ionic web app can be compiled as iOS/Android mobile apps
        - SSL certificate bought from GoDaddy.com registered on NGINX.
        - Webapp compiled for Android using Ionic but requiring Android Studio/SDK